jmorel/framingapp/README.md

 ## Running the app locally

-You'll have to run Chrome (the FileSystem isn't supported yet by other filesystems) with the flags `--unlimited-quota-for-files` and `--allow-file-access-from-files`
+You'll have to run Chrome (the HTML5 FileSystem API isn't supported yet by other browser) with the flags `--unlimited-quota-for-files` and `--allow-file-access-from-files`

-# Code architecture